 - Due to a FY 2015 staff reduction, the agency explored the possibility of relocating or otherwise reducing the cost of office space.
 The landlord kept us at the reduced rental rate negotiated in 2015 for an additional three (3) years which was approved and executed in May, 2018.
-It is anticipated that no relocation or reduction of space needs could occur as of May, 2021 based on the ongoing document scanning project mentioned below.
-The Agency will pursue negotiation of a lease renewal at a lower rate. - The Board began a document scanning/paperless office project in FY 2019.
+It was anticipated that no relocation or reduction of space needs could occur as of May, 2021 based on the ongoing document scanning project mentioned below.
+The Agency successfully negotiated a 5-year renewal at a lower rate. - The Board began a document scanning/paperless office project in FY 2019.
 It is expected this will take another year or two to complete.
-The completion of this project has been delayed due to budget constraints, the loss of a trained contract employee, and the impacts of the current COVID-19 pandemic.
-Once completed, this will further streamline the agency to provide more efficient service to the CPA community, and thus, the citizens of Mississippi. - The agency's online application and renewal system for CPAs and CPA Exam Candidates was implemented during fiscal year 2015, but further enhancements and upgrades are planned. - It is a goal of the agency to increase the investigative component of the office and to reduce the time required to resolve issues. - Another goal of the agency is to be more responsive to requests for information on agency rules and accounting practices.
+The completion of this project has been delayed due to budget constraints, the loss of a trained contract employee, and the impacts of the recent COVID-19 pandemic.
+Once completed, this will further streamline the agency to provide more efficient service to the CPA community, and thus, the citizens of Mississippi. - The agency's online application and renewal system for CPAs and CPA Exam Candidates was implemented during fiscal year 2015, but further enhancements and upgrades are planned. - It is a goal of the agency to increase the investigative component of the office and to reduce the time required to resolve issues. - Another goal of the agency is to be more responsive to requests for information on agency rules and accounting practices. - The agency researched the process of permitting out-of-state firms, and in FY16 implemented a new Board Rule requiring an annual firm permit fee for such firms.